ABOUT

 APPENDIX A. Multiplier Methodology

 The economic impact of Stony Brook University is assessed using input-output (I-O) models.
 An input-output model quantifies the flows of economic activity within a region.
-The model captures what each business or sector must purchase from every other sector to produce a dollar's worth of goods or services.
+The model captures what each business or sector must purchase from every other sector to produce a dollar’s worth of goods or services.
 The economic impact of spending on a project consists of three components: direct, indirect and induced effects.
 Direct effects are quantified as the spending for the project itself; for example, the successful bid by a defense contractor to manufacture aircraft.
 In this example, indirect effects are the changes in sales, income or jobs in sectors within the region that supply goods and services to the aerospace sector.
 The increased need for drafting firms, tools, equipment and sheet metal resulting from the awarding of the contract is an indirect effect of project spending.
 Induced effects are the increased sales within the region from household spending of the income earned in the aerospace and other sectors that support the manufacturing of the aircraft.
 Contractor employees and workers on the project spend the income they earn on housing, utilities, groceries, etc. These represent induced effects.
-Because the project may require the hiring of additional employees, and the region will be adding residents who will also spend, their effects on economic activity are quantified as well.
+Because the project may require the hiring of additional employees and the region will be adding residents who will also spend, their effects on economic activity are quantified as well.

 Multipliers are used to quantify all three effects — direct, indirect and induced.
 These multipliers are developed from input-output tables produced by the Bureau of Economic Analysis (BEA).
-Since the 1970s, the BEA has produced regional I-O multipliers that quantify inter-industry purchases resulting from changes in final demand.
+Since the 1970s, the BEA has produced regional I-O multipliers that quantify interindustry purchases resulting from changes in final demand.
 The multipliers produced by the model are customized to account for the economic activity in any set of contiguous U.S. counties.
 Multipliers show the total effect on economic activity resulting from a project.
-For example, a project costing $1 million might generate economic output of $1.8 million once direct and induced effects are added to the cost of the project itself.
+For example, a project costing $1 million might generate an economic output of $1.8 million once indirect and induced effects are added to the cost of the project itself.
 There are several measures of changes in total economic activity that one may estimate — gross output, earnings and employment.

 Gross output is equal to the sum of the intermediate inputs and value added.
 It can also be measured as the sum of the intermediate inputs and final use.
 Gross output is a duplicative total in that goods and services will be counted multiple times if they are used in the production of other goods and services.